drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Certificate authorities

 macOS comes with [over 100](https://support.apple.com/103723) root authority certificates installed from corporations like Apple, Verisign, Thawte, Digicert and government agencies from China, Japan, Netherlands, U.S., and more!
 These Certificate Authorities (CAs) are capable of issuing TLS certificates for any domain, code signing certificates, etc. Apple [blocks these certificates](https://support.apple.com/103247#blocked) when a CA proves to be untrustworthy.
-They also have [strict requirements](https://www.apple.com/certificateauthority/ca_program.html) that trusted CA's have to meet.
+They also have [strict requirements](https://www.apple.com/certificateauthority/ca_program.html) that trusted CAs have to meet.

 For more information, see the [CA/Browser Forum's website](https://cabforum.org/resources/tools/).